How to Automate Content Creation with AI Without Losing the Human Touch

 Then, once the outline looks good, ask AI to expand each section.

-This often gives better results than one giant prompt asking for everything at once.
+This usually gives better results than one giant prompt asking for everything at once.

 Step 4: Create one master prompt for your brand style